Background

 You may see serotonin referred to as a ‘neurotransmitter’, a ‘chemical’ and a ‘hormone’ – this is complex, but it is my understanding that it can add context in respect to the role/location of the serotonin, e.g. neurotransmitter is concerned with the central nervous system and the brain (the neuro in neuroendocrine), whereas chemical and hormone are essentially synonymous with the endocrine systems.
 Consequently, I’ll keep this as basic as I can (author’s note on completion – it was not easy!).

-One more issue I frequently see is the assumption that all Neuroendocrine Cancers are hormonal via Serotonin which is patently incorrect.
-Serotonin is only one hormone involved in Neuroendocrine Cancer and is almost exclusively associated with the group of tumours once known by the ancient and misnomer term carcinoid thus the term ‘carcinoid syndrome’.
-However, the misuse of the term by doctors, advocate organisations and patients, spreads the myth that anyone who is symptomatic with Neuroendocrine Cancer has carcinoid syndrome and/or oversecretes serotonin, leading to unnecessary testing, worry, confusion and potentially unnecessary treatment.
+One more issue I frequently see is the assumption that all NETs regardless of grade and stage oversecrete Serotonin which is patently incorrect.
+Serotonin is only one hormone involved in Neuroendocrine Cancer and is almost exclusively associated with the group of tumours once known by the ancient and misnomer term ‘carcinoid‘ thus the term ‘carcinoid syndrome’.
+Moreover, the bulk of the incidence of carcinoid syndrome is centred around stage 4 midgut NETs, all other locations capable of being a true serotonin secreting NET are very small in numbers.
+However, the misuse of the term by doctors, advocate organisations and patients, spreads the myth that anyone who is ‘symptomatic’ with Neuroendocrine Cancer has carcinoid syndrome and/or oversecretes serotonin, leading to unnecessary testing, worry, confusion and potentially unnecessary treatment.
+The pancreas is a classic example as there are over 6 other hormonal syndromes possible and while carcinoid syndrome is possible, it is not the legions of pancreatic NET people you see in groups thinking they have carcinoid syndrome.
+Flushing and diarrhea can happen in other NETs or for non-NET reasons.
 This adds to the issue I intend to cover below.

 One thing which is widely accepted and agreed…… Serotonin is definitely involved in Neuroendocrine Tumours, particularly those resulting in carcinoid syndrome which can manifest as a number of symptoms including (but not limited to) flushing and diarrhea.
 Although serotonin is one of the main ‘hormones’ released in excess by certain NETs (mainly midgut), it is not thought to be the main culprit behind some of the symptoms produced by typical Carcinoid Syndrome.
 For example, flushing, the most common symptom (and a cardinal one) is thought to be caused by a number of hormones/peptides – too many to list but the main one is tachykinins (Substance P).
 According to a recent study from Europe, there is currently, insufficient evidence to link histamine, bradykinin, kallikrein, prostaglandins, motilin, and other putative mediators to Carcinoid Syndrome.